jlan84/cross-validation-assignment/pair.md

 ## Regularization

-1. Now that you have experimented with linear regression we will begin exploring Ridge Regression.
+###Now that you have experimented with linear regression we will begin exploring Ridge Regression.
-2. Fit the same Boston housing dataset but with a Ridge Regression with an `alpha = 0.5` to start

 **Notice the linear regression is not defined for scenarios where the number of